Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Recent Performances

-- Against the Bears last week, Renfrow was targeted eight times and racked up 56 yards on six receptions.
+- In last week's outing against the Bears, Renfrow was targeted eight times, picking up 56 yards on six receptions.

+- Renfrow's 17 receptions in his last three games are good enough for 178 yards (59.3 ypg) and two touchdowns.
+He's been targeted 22 times.

 Renfrow's Las Vegas Teammates